lilianodish/Website-Messaging-Audit-AI-Powered-Conversion-Fixes/README.md

 ---

-## ✨ Sample Prompt – AI Messaging Rewrite
+## Sample Prompt – AI Messaging Rewrite

 You are a conversion strategist rewriting the hero section of a website for a solo consultant.
 Keep it punchy, emotionally clear, and value-driven.
 Max: 15 words.

-> 💡 This prompt is designed for Claude or GPT-4o.
+> his prompt is designed for Claude or GPT-4o.
 Variations for tone and niche included.

 ---

-## 🧠 Real-World Results
+## Real-World Results

-- 💥 45% increase in homepage retention after messaging audit
+- 45% increase in homepage retention after messaging audit
-- 🧭 Client clarity in pitch = faster conversions
+- Client clarity in pitch = faster conversions
-- 🪄 Created reusable prompt system so team can iterate without a strategist
+- Created reusable prompt system so team can iterate without a strategist

 ---

-## 📎 Bonus Files Included
+## Bonus Files Included

 - Claude + ChatGPT prompt pack for site rewrites
 - Notion/Airtable Audit Template